 Here is a quick overview of the proper golf grip:

-- 2-3 knuckles are shown at address
+- Two knuckles (or three) are shown at address

 - Your V’s are aligned based on the type of grip you want

 - Keep consistent pressure on the grip throughout the entire swing

 - You should feel the clubs more in your fingers and not in your palm

 By understanding the fundamentals of a solid grip, you can find the right one for your game.

 See what feels natural and test out different positions on the range.
 In general, the overlap and the interconnected grips will usually work the best for most amateur golfers.